mame82/misc/luca_traceIds.md

 - no invalid trace IDs are introduced (no artificial error or bias is introduced)
 - chronological order of trace IDs (last ID is always the one used, when the QR code gets scanned for self check-in)

-So at which point does this "tracking" behavior change?
-It changes once a self check-in occurs!
+So at which point in time does this "trace ID set" change?
+It changes once a check-in occurs!

 ## 4. Self check-in